Ulmus × hollandica 'Superba': Putative specimens in the UK

 One putative specimen survives in the UK, a large hybrid elm in Stanmer Park Arboretum, Brighton, with 'Superba'-like steeply ascending branches, and leaves matching 'Superba' herbarium specimens.

-An old narrowly pyramidal U. × hollandica with steeply ascending branches, which stood in Regent Road Park, Edinburgh, till 2017, had leaves that appeared to match the RBGE 1902 herbarium-specimen of U. montana superba (see 'External links' below).
+An old narrowly pyramidal U. × hollandica with steeply ascending branches, which stood in Regent Road Park, Edinburgh, till 2017, had leaves that appeared to match the RBGE 1902 herbarium-specimen of U. montana superba.